Relational Epipolar Graphs for Robust Relative Camera Pose Estimation: Experimental Results

-\paragraph{DTE/DRE Analysis.}
+The performance of the proposed graph-based architectures in relative pose estimation and their impact on global trajectory reconstruction are presented.
+We report averaged results across sequences to ensure consistency and robustness of evaluation.
+Additionally, qualitative trajectory visualizations are presented to analyze alignment behavior under varying motion and scene conditions, providing further insight into the effectiveness of the proposed approach.

+First, the performance of the proposed architectures and SoTA models is compared using the DTE and DRE metrics.
+These results yield insights into how well the proposed architectures can work.
+The initial relative rotation and translation estimates are considered accurate if they produce minimal drift when converted into absolute trajectories; therefore, the first 10 samples of DRE and DTE are reported.

+\subsection{DTE/DRE Analysis}

+Decoupling translation and rotation is critical in VO systems, as drift accumulation and rotational bias affect downstream mapping and pose graph optimization differently.
+When compared with the ATE metric, the DTE and DRE metrics provide a more informative and diagnostically meaningful evaluation of learned VO models.

-Across both ETH3D Botanical Garden and KITTI 2012, the 3GCN+GAT model consistently achieves the lowest DTE and DRE, with GAT+2GCN performing competitively.
+As can be seen in Figs.~\ref{fig:DTREBot} and \ref{fig:DTREKITTI}, the 3xGCN+GAT model consistently achieves the lowest DTE and DRE, with GAT+2xGCN performing competitively.
 Since DTE and DRE measure robustly aligned translation and rotation residuals, respectively, lower values indicate reduced bias and variance in the inlier pose distribution.
 In regression-based VO, this directly corresponds to improved geometric consistency rather than merely fewer catastrophic failures.

-Mathematically, if the predicted pose can be decomposed as $\hat{\mathbf{T}} = \mathbf{T} \exp(\boldsymbol{\xi})$ with perturbation $\boldsymbol{\xi} \in \mathfrak{se}(3)$, DTE and DRE effectively quantify the expected magnitude of translational and rotational components of $\boldsymbol{\xi}$ after robust alignment.
+Mathematically, if the predicted pose can be decomposed as $\hat{\mathbf{T}} = \mathbf{T} \exp(\boldsymbol{\xi})$ with perturbation $\boldsymbol{\xi} \in SE(3)$, DTE and DRE effectively quantify the expected magnitude of translational and rotational components of $\boldsymbol{\xi}$ after robust alignment.
 The observed improvements therefore indicate that deeper graph aggregation reduces both systematic bias and dispersion in the learned pose increments.